-- 2. That the River Hamble Harbour Management Committee recommends to the River Hamble Harbour Board to approve Harbour Works Consent for the proposal set out in paragraph 4 of this report and subject to the following conditions: - The proposal is to be built in accordance with the details, plans and method set out in paragraph 5. - b.
+- 2. That the River Hamble Harbour Board approve Harbour Works Consent for the proposal set out in paragraph 4 of this report and subject to the following conditions: - a.
+The proposal is to be built in accordance with the details, plans and method set out in paragraph 5. - b.
 The applicant should ensure that only coatings and treatments that are suitable for use in the marine environment are used in accordance with best environmental practice.
 All reasonable precautions will be undertaken to ensure no pollutants enter the waterbody. - c.
 The applicant should ensure that all equipment, temporary structures, waste and/or debris associated with the licensed activities is removed upon completion of the licensed activities. - d.
 The development must be completed within 3 years from the date of the approval granted by the Harbour Board.